 D11.
 These refer back to the columns in the table.
 The full formula for the first row in the table, in

 Because the first two parameters use absolute (

 $) references, and the second two use relative references, we can just copy-and-paste the value of

 You can verify correlations among the variates using the function

 SimulationCorrelation.
 This function will show the correlation among any two cells during a simulation.

-The example includes a matrix to compare observed correlation with the intended correlation.
+The next example adds a matrix to compare observed correlation with the intended correlation.
 We also validate the statistics of the individual distributions (

 The parameters for the distribution are the same as in the first example; it uses the same correlation matrix and the same table of means and standard deviations.